1 / 10

 "A modern classic in every sense, the Mazda MX-5 is the best real-world roadster currently on sale.
 It looks distinctive and feels charismatic to sit in, while the way it drives will take you straight back to a rose-tinted view of the 1960s (rather than the breakdown-prone reality)."

 The Mazda MX-5 was launched in 1990 as the modern-day tribute to the classic Lotus Elan.
 So successful was Mazda in achieving this, the MX-5 is now a classic in its own right – even the latest fourth-generation model, despite its more pronounced nod to modern car design, is a joyous collectible that anyone passionate about driving should relish.
+It's certainly one of the best convertible cars out there for the money.

 The secret is its simplicity.
 This is a purist, two-seat, rear-wheel-drive roadster, and anything that’s not central to the driving experience simply isn’t there.
 In a world where cars are becoming ever more complex, the minimalist Mazda MX-5 (it weights barely more than a tonne) is a refreshing contrast – and enthusiast drivers adore it because of this.
 Mazda got the formula right straight out the box and has simply worked on perfecting it in the decades that followed.